 Owls have unique sleeping habits.
-When most birds sleep, they either close their eyes or keep them open.
+Most birds either close their eyes or keep them open when they sleep.
 However, owls neither close nor open their eyes but rather lock them in place with specialized eyelids!

 It is believed that this is so that it can still see to some extent when an owl sleeps.
 They can still see moving objects and other things that may threaten the owl while it sleeps.

-When not sleeping, an owl can open both eyes or close them as needed.
-Owls do not need eyelids to blink, but rather their eyeballs are fixed in place as mentioned above, and as such, they rarely (if ever) blink at all.
+When not sleeping, an owl can open or close both eyes as needed.
+Owls do not need eyelids to blink; rather, their eyeballs are fixed in place, as mentioned above, and as such, they rarely (if ever) blink at all.